 Through this stakeholder engagement, ConnectMaine created overarching objectives for infrastructure grants (pdf).
 Based on these, the framework (pdf) for the infrastructure grants program includes articulating eligibility, the elements of applications and review process, and accountability in grant reporting.

-Under this framework the broadband infrastructure grants program, the application form, scoring guide and other materials are drafted.
-The scoring criteria translate the objectives into more measurable indicators than the higher-level elements articulated in the framework.
+Under this framework the broadband infrastructure grants program, the application materials and evaluation process are drafted.
+The application evaluation process translate the objectives into more measurable indicators than the higher-level elements articulated in the framework.
+Staff presented the refinements (pdf) that influences the application guide.